LACE: Lattice Attention for Cross-thread Exploration: Experiments

 \subsection{Quantitative Results}

 \paragraph{Baselines and Metrics.} We compare our \shortname framework against two strong baselines: \textbf{Independent} and \textbf{Isolated Parallel}.
-The Independent baseline is a standard single-thread model trained with conventional SFT and RL, and at inference time we sample multiple independent trajectories and select the final answer via majority voting.
+The Independent baseline is a standard single-thread model trained with conventional SFT and RL; at inference time, we sample multiple independent trajectories and report both mean accuracy and majority voting.
 The Isolated Parallel baseline uses the same multi-thread data format and SFT/RL recipe as \shortname, but keeps the standard base model without inserted lattice layers or cross-thread attention, so the threads are trained and decoded in parallel yet remain independent.
-To ensure a fair comparison, all methods undergo SFT and RL stages, while \shortname involves an additional continuous pre-training stage to initialize the newly inserted lattice layers.
+To ensure a fair comparison, all methods undergo SFT and RL stages; for \shortname, the initial SFT steps are used to initialize the newly inserted lattice layers before standard full-parameter finetuning.
 Appendix~\cref{appendix:baseline_ext} additionally compares against judge-based selection~\citep{zheng2023judging} and sequential refinement~\citep{madaan2023self} baselines, showing that they become competitive only with stronger external judges or extra decoding cost, while LACE preserves a better efficiency profile.
-We evaluate the models on three key metrics: \textbf{Format Adherence} (Fmt), \textbf{Accuracy} (Acc), and \textbf{Exploration Diversity} (Expl.). \textbf{Format Adherence} (Fmt) quantifies the model's ability to follow the self-selection protocol.
-Let $N_i^{\textsc{best}}$ denote the number of valid \textsc{best} tags generated in the $i$-th sample.
-We define the validity indicator $v_i$ and the final score as: $ v_i = \mathbbm{1}(N_i^{\textsc{best}} = 1), \quad \text{Fmt} = \frac{1}{N} \sum_{i=1}^{N} v_i $. \textbf{Accuracy} measures the correctness of the predicted answer.
+We evaluate the models using \textbf{Accuracy} and \textbf{Diversity} (Div.).
 As described in \cref{sec:data}, \shortname and Isolated Parallel are trained to self-select the optimal thread.
-Thus, we report accuracy based on the \textsc{best} thread (denoted as best@4), formulated as: $ \text{Acc}_{\text{best}@4} = \frac{1}{N} \sum_{i=1}^{N} v_i \cdot \mathbbm{1}(\hat{y}_i^{\text{best}} = y_i) $ where $\hat{y}_i^{\text{best}}$ is the answer from the self-selected thread and $y_i$ is the ground truth.
-This formulation explicitly treats format violations as incorrect predictions.
-Since the model definitively selects a single thread as the output, this metric is structurally equivalent to \textbf{Pass@1}.
-For the Independent baseline, which lacks selection mechanism, we employ the standard unbiased estimator for Pass@1~\citep{chen2021evaluating}, i.e., the mean accuracy across samples.
-Additionally, we report results with majority voting to compare our learned self-selection against a standard post-hoc Best-of-N strategy. \textbf{Exploration Diveristy} shares the same definition as in \cref{eq:diversity}.
+For these multi-thread methods, accuracy is computed from the answer in the thread that the model marks as \textsc{best} among four simultaneous threads.
+For the Independent baseline, which lacks a self-selection mechanism, we report the mean accuracy across samples~\citep{chen2021evaluating}.
+Additionally, we report majority voting to compare our learned self-selection against a standard post-hoc Best-of-N strategy. \textbf{Diversity} is computed using the embedding dissimilarity reward defined in \cref{sec:training}.